 Any activity that produces or increases symptoms is considered a trigger.
 It is important to know what aggravates your symptoms in order to modify or avoid those triggers.
 For example, if bright lights are provoking the symptoms, wear sunglasses or a hat.
 As the recovery process evolves, it may be appropriate to gradually reintroduce some of these triggers under the guidance of a healthcare professional.

 Overstimulating your brain after a head injury will delay the recovery process.
-Using your brain to think hard, read, study or try to learn new material may be very difficult and may aggravate symptoms.
-Processing new information can be harder for an individual who is concussed.
+Using your brain to concentrate, read, study or learning new material may be very difficult and may aggravate symptoms.
+Processing new information can be arduous for an individual who is concussed.
 Take frequent rest breaks while studying and performing work duties.
 Spread your schedule out so that work does not become overwhelming.
 Students and parents should talk to teachers about adjusting assignments and exams during the recovery process.

 While recovering from a concussion, avoid doing anything that significantly increases your heart rate unless you’ve been cleared by a healthcare professional.
 Light activity, such as walking or riding a stationary bike, may actually help in your recovery, as long as it doesn’t worsen the symptoms.
 Return to physical activity should always be monitored by a healthcare provider.

-Returning to sports or other activities too soon after a concussion can worsen symptoms and prevent the person from getting back in the game.
+Know when to ask for help.
+If concussions symptoms are lingering, seek advice from your healthcare provider right away.
+Returning to sports or other activities too soon after a concussion can worsen symptoms and delay the recovery process.
 Concussion rehabilitation and recovery should always be performed under the guidance of an experienced healthcare team.
 If you have any questions about concussion recovery, contact Transform Rehabilitation and get back in the game!